department-of-veterans-affairs/vets-website/content/pages/faq.md

                           <li>With your existing DS Logon account, <strong>or</strong></li>
                           <li>By creating an account through ID.me (our trusted technology partner)</li>
                         </ul>
-                        <h4>Verifying your identity for access to more tools and services</h4>
+                        <h4>Fastest way to sign in for expanded access to all Vets.gov tools</h4>
                         <p>Before we can give you access to all the advanced Vets.gov tools—like tracking your VA claims and appeals, downloading your complete VA health record, or tracking your Post-9/11 GI Bill benefits—we need to verify your identity.
 For your protection, we need to make sure you’re you—and not someone pretending to be you—before we give you access to your personal information.</p>
-                        <p><strong>If you sign in with a premium My Health<em>e</em>Vet or DS Logon account</strong>, you can access all the advanced tools right away.
+                          <p>If you sign in with a premium <strong>My Health<em>e</em>Vet</strong> or <strong>DS Logon</strong> account, you can access all the advanced tools right away.
 ID.me will receive your verified information to sign you in to Vets.gov so you won't have to prove your identity again.</p>
+                        <h4>How to sign in for expanded access if you don't have an existing premium account</h4>
-                        <p><strong>If you sign in by creating an account with ID.me or with a basic or advanced My Health<em>e</em>Vet or basic DS Logon account</strong>, you'll need to go through the ID.me identity-proofing process before accessing these tools.</p>
+                        <p>If you sign in by creating an account with ID.me or with a basic or advanced <strong>My Health<em>e</em>Vet</strong> or basic <strong>DS Logon</strong>, you'll need to go through the ID.me identity-proofing process before accessing these tools.</p>
                         <p>To go through this process, you’ll need:</p>
                         <ul>
                           <li>A smartphone (or a landline or mobile phone and a computer with an internet connection), <strong>and</strong></li>